hapijs/hapi/docs/API.md

 Cookie authentication provides a simple cookie-based session management.
 The user has to be authenticated via other means, typically a web form, and upon successful authentication, receive a reply with a session cookie.
 Subsequent requests containing the session cookie are authenticated
 (the cookie uses [Iron](https://github.com/hueniverse/iron) to encrypt and sign the session content) and validated via the provided `validateFunc` in case the cookie's encrypted content requires validation on each request.
-Note that cookie operates as a plain text secret with the property that anyone in possession of the cookie content can use it to imperssonate its true owner.
+Note that cookie operates as a bearer token and anyone in possession of the cookie content can use it to imperssonate its true owner.
 The `'cookie`' scheme takes the following required options:
 - `scheme` - set to `'cookie'`.
 - `cookie` - the cookie name.
 Defaults to `'sid'`.
 - `password` - used for Iron cookie encoding.